APPLICATION open now!

 Time-investment per week:

--one 1-hour teaching session (recorded in February 2023, video on demand), to be watched by yourself or in a group, and
+-one 1-hour teaching session (recorded in February 2023, video on demand), to be watched by yourself and

 -In addition, we recommend you allow study- and contemplation time of about 2 hours during the week so in total it amounts to 4,5 hours/week.
 This will allow you to really immerse yourself more deeply into the topic of Shunyata, and make it an integral part of your day.
 There will be quizzes to help you check your knowledge and understanding as a skillful tool for your studies, as well as contemplation homework and study assignments.